goprimer/ruby-style-guide/README.md

   ```

   The first variant is slightly more readable (and arguably more
   popular in the Ruby community in general).
-The second variant has
+However, the second variant has
   the advantage of adding visual difference between block and hash
   literals.
-Whichever one you pick - apply it consistently.

 * <a name="no-spaces-braces"></a>
   No spaces after `(`, `[` or before `]`, `)`.